Description: http://rvannoy.asp.radford.edu/images/english2ndpghd.gif

 #1 – In keeping with our natural history and sense of place, a creative nonfiction paper on a place meaningful to you.
 Draw a circle around your own home ground.
 (10 pts)

 #2 – A lesson plan involving activities to get kids outside and learning/writing about nature?
 Or, an argument for why kids need nature, perhaps drawing on your own experiences as to how nature/outdoor experiences were important to your development.
 Or a children's story/paper on some aspect of nature, that aims to teach as well as delight.
-Post to discussion?
 (10 pts)

 #5 – A mid-term that will ask you to “rank” the short pieces we read (10 pts)